- Rail Trail

 Rail Line History

-Opened in 1900, this narrow-gauge (2’6″) line ran between Gembrook and Upper Ferntree Gully, where it connected with regular broad-gauge trains, and the little steam locomotive soon became known as Puffing Billy.
-The line mainly carried passengers, timber and potatoes and although it was cheaper to build than a regular one but the cost of transferring goods to broad-gauge wagons meant it never made a profit.
+A narrow-gauge (2’6″) line from Upper Ferntree Gully to Gembrook opened in 1900, and the little steam locomotive soon became known as Puffing Billy.
+The line mainly carried passengers, timber and potatoes and although it was cheaper to build than a regular one, the cost of transferring goods to broad-gauge wagons at Upper Ferntree Gully meant it never made a profit.

 A landslide at Selby in 1953 prompted the line’s closure.
-The Puffing Billy Preservation Society was formed and persuaded Victorian Railways to reopen the narrow-gauge line to Belgrave for a weekend tourist service.
+The Puffing Billy Preservation Society was formed and persuaded Victorian Railways to reopen the narrow-gauge line as far as Belgrave for a weekend tourist service.

 During the standardisation and electrification of the line to Belgrave in the early ’60s, volunteers worked to restore the disused and overgrown narrow-gauge line beyond there.
 A diversion was created near Selby, and Puffing Billy reopened from Belgrave to Menzies Creek in 1962, Emerald in 1965, Emerald Lake (Lakeside) in 1975 and, finally, Gembrook in 1998.